 For instructions on enabling Project Equalization, navigate to the Project Owner guide.

-This setting adjusts the minimum entitlements (i.e., users' groups and attributes) required to join the project and to access data within the project.
-When Project Equalization is enabled, Equalized Entitlements default to Immuta's recommended settings, but project owners can edit these settings by adding or removing parts of the entitlements.
+This setting adjusts the minimum authorizations required to join the project and to access data within the project.
+When Project Equalization is enabled, Required Authorizations defaults to Immuta's recommended settings, but project owners can edit these settings by adding or removing parts of the authorizations.
 However, making these changes entails two potential disadvantages:

-If you remove entitlements, the project will be open to users with fewer privileges, but this change might make less data visible to all project members.
-Removing entitlements is only recommended if you foresee new users joining with less access to data than the current members.
+If you remove part of an authorization, the project will be open to users with fewer privileges, but this change might make less data visible to all project members.
+Removing from authorizations is only recommended if you foresee new users joining with less access to data than the current members.

 This setting determines how often user credentials are validated, which is critical if users share data with project members outside of Immuta, as they need a way to verify that those members' permissions are still valid.
 Validation Frequency provides those means of verification.